archivematica/Issues/.github/ISSUE_TEMPLATE/testing-checklist.md

 Given that a transfer includes an access directory with manually normalized access derivatives (*SampleTransfers/AccessCopies*)

 When the user reaches the Normalize job
-- [ ] Then the dropdown will only have two options ("Normalize for preservation" and "Do not normalize") AND
+- [ ] Then the dropdown will only have two normalization options ("Normalize for preservation" and "Do not normalize") AND
 - [ ] regardless of the option picked, a DIP will be created with the access copies from the transfer

 ### 11.9